Pay Administration

 Base Pay

 Your base pay is the salary paid to you for the job you perform.
 It does not include any premium pay, such as shift differentials, overtime, supplemental pay or any pay element other than the base rate.
-Base pay is set within your job’s salary range by those who have a pay administration role.
+Base pay is set within your job’s specific market based salary range by those leaders who have a pay administration role.

 Bonuses & Incentives

 All staff are eligible for bonus and incentive pay.
-Your manager works with your HR manager to determine if this type of pay is appropriate.
+Your manager works with your HR manager to determine if this type of pay program is applicable and appropriate given current circumstances, needs, performance or objectives.
 This chart describes the purpose of bonus and incentive pay.